herohua1026/TUL_survey/README.md

-- The dataset usage pre-process includes two parts, reforming and segmentation.
+- The dataset usage pre-process includes two parts: reforming and segmentation.
-- The pre-pocessed data sample is available in the folder [data](./data/reformed_data and segmented_data).
+- The pre-processed data sample is available in the folder [data](./data/reformed_data and segmented_data).
 - Some models(e.g., TULER) requre POI embedding, which can be achieved using the word2vec method.
-The corresponding python file is located the folder[./data/word2vec].
+The corresponding python file is located in the folder[./data/word2vec].

 ## Usage
 (Exajmple using TULER or GNNTUL.
-For other models, please refer to the instructions in their respetive code repositories.)
+For other models, please refer to the instructions in their respective code repositories.)
 - Preprocess the original data according to the reprocessing diagram.
 - Modify the input path and filename in 'config.py'.
 - Adjust the hyperparameters and strategies as needed.
 - Run train_###.py(e.g, train_gnn.py for GNNTUL model)